In persona Christi

-In persona Christi is a Latin phrase meaning "in the person of Christ", an important concept in Roman Catholicism and, in varying degrees, to other Christian traditions, such as Lutheranism and Anglicanism.
+In persona Christi is a Latin phrase meaning "in the person of Christ", an important concept in Roman Catholicism and, similarly or in varying degrees, other Christian traditions, such as Lutheranism, Anglicanism, as well as Eastern Orthodoxy.
 In Catholic theology, a priest is In persona Christi because, in the sacraments he administers, it is God and Christ who acts through the instrumentality of the priest.
-An extended term, In persona Christi capitis, “in the person of Christ the head,” was introduced by the bishops of the Vatican Council II in the Decree on the Ministry and Live of Priests, Presbyterorum Ordinis, December 7, 1965.
+An extended term, In persona Christi capitis, “in the person of Christ the head,” was expressed by the bishops of the Vatican Council II in the Decree on the Ministry and Live of Priests, Presbyterorum Ordinis, December 7, 1965.

 Roman Catholic understanding

 In Roman Catholicism, the priest acts in the person of Christ in pronouncing the words that comprise part of a sacramental rite.
-For example, in the Mass, the Words of Institution, by which the bread becomes the Body of Christ and the wine becomes the Precious Blood.
-The priest and bishop act in the person of Christ the head in their leadership of the Church.
+For example, in the Mass, the Words of Institution, by which the bread becomes the Body of Christ and the wine becomes the Precious Blood, the priest acts in the person of Christ who is the head of the Church.
+According to the Catechism of the Catholic Church, the priest in his whole ministry serves as an "icon of Christ", being made fully visible in a particular way when he presides over the celebration of the Eucharist.